 How we care for bladder exstrophy and epispadias

 The experts in our Bladder Exstrophy Program are dedicated to providing exceptional pediatric care.
 Our team includes physician specialists in urology, nephrology, orthopedic surgery, anesthesiology, radiology, and nuclear medicine, as well as nurses, social workers, and child life specialists who will care and support you and your child at every step, from diagnosis through treatment, and even after your child returns home.
 We are always here to answer any questions and to listen to your concerns.

 We offer a variety of resources for families, including access to the Maternal Fetal Care Center (MFCC).
 The MFCC provides support through prenatal counseling, treatment, and follow-up for families with a confirmed or suspected fetal congenital anomaly.
-In addition, medical staff, social workers, child life specialists, and chaplaincy services are available to support the expectant mother and her family.
+In addition, medical staff, social workers, child life specialists, and spiritual care services are available to support the expectant mother and her family.